 Is this your main job?

-Yes.
-I freelance, too; please get in touch if you’d like me to write or draw for you.
+Yes!
+I freelance, too, so please get in touch if you’d like me to write or draw for you.

 What’s the difference between the free newsletter and the paid one?

-Both include comics and links, but the paying subscribers get more of them.
+Both include comics and links, but the paying subscribers get more of them, although I still don’t really have a rhythm or a schedule.

 Funny you should ask...
-Drawing Links has been mentioned in the New York Times, The New Yorker, Kottke, InsideHook, Gothamist, and Metafilter, as well as in a number of great newsletters, like Laura Olin’s, Ann Friedman’s, Reply All’s, and Bon Appetit’s Healthyish.
+Drawing Links has been mentioned in the New York Times, The New Yorker, Kottke, InsideHook, Gothamist, and Metafilter, as well as in a number of great newsletters, like Laura Olin’s, Ann Friedman’s, and A Thing or Two With Claire and Erica.
 And possibly … yours?
 Please feel free to link or excerpt anything you see here.

 Have you given interviews about this newsletter?